fetchai/docs-archived/docs/ledger_v2/python-examples.md

 print(f”Our address {address} has a balance of {balance}”)
 ```

-As you can see, it’s super-easy to use.
+As you can see, it’s pretty straightforward.
 The above works in standalone code, and is supported in the agent framework.
 Here is a code fragment that shows the construction, signing and submission of a transaction:

 ```python3
 from aea.crypto.fetchai import FetchAICrypto, FetchAIApi, FetchAIFaucetApi